 Always queue to the left – Call me crazy or whatever but if a queue line is split in two ALWAYS choose the left lane.
 Most people are right-handed and naturally, gravitate towards the right.

 Stroller – You can rent strollers at Disney daily but it will add up during the course of your stay.
 Bring a stroller for young kids, there is a lot of walking in Disney and they will tire really quick.
+It’s been known for buggies to go missing in Disney believe it or not so bring a lock to be on the safe side.

 Shop smart – Disney shops are mayhem in the evenings.
 Rather than fighting your way through the crowds shop before 4pm and have them delivered to your Disney Hotel free of charge.